 Meta example from "I Am The Night" - Batman laments the fact he's merchandised to death, on t-shirts and action figures, despite his intent.
 Not only was the cartoon used to sell a toy line, but not long after Warner began a massive ad campaign to push Batman toys, shirts, and other merchandise onto children.

 Ink Stain Adaptation: Both the Penguin and Catwoman were originally based on the characters as they appeared in Batman Returns instead of the original comics, resulting in a physically-deformed Penguin and a blonde Catwoman.
-When the show became The New Batman Adventures and all the characters were redesigned, the Penguin and Catwoman's alter-ego, Selina Kyle, became more in-line with their traditional comics selves (Penguin became normal-looking and Catwoman has black hair); Catwoman's costume in TNBA went the other direction, becoming all-black like the Returns version.
+When the show became The New Batman Adventures and all the characters were redesigned, the Penguin and Catwoman's alter-ego, Selina Kyle, became more in-line with their traditional comics selves: Penguin became normal-looking and Catwoman has black hair (in a comic based off the series, it was revealed that she had before dyed it blonde, but stopped using the dye because of the company's animal testing policies).
+Catwoman's costume in TNBA went the other direction, though, becoming all-black like the Returns version.

 Also, those who credit Bruce Timm and Paul Dini as the "heads" of the series.
 It was actually Bruce Timm and Eric Radomski as co-producers starting out, but Radomski was more involved with the art direction than the story writing.
 Alan Burnett was in charge of the plotting team, and while later credited as a producer, Paul Dini was mainly a writer at the time.
 Although subsequent DCAU series were just Timm, Dini and Burnett, so fans can be forgiven mostly for believing that Timm and Dini were the heads of the series.